exploshot/fork_qwertycoin-zero/README.md

 It can import wallet files from [classic Qwertycoin wallet](https://github.com/qwertycoin-org/qwertycoin-gui) but it will take several minutes to refresh, and new wallet file will be incompatible with classic wallet.

-### Installing

-We offer binary images of the latest releases here: https://releases.qwertycoin.org

-If you would like to compile yourself, read on.

 ### How To Compile